TormodSkj/vertical-farm-rl-mpc/data/mFRR_activation_market/README.md

 # BalanceMarket_2024_DK1,DK2,FI,SE1,SE2,SE3,SE4_EUR_None.csv
 ### Description:
- mFRR Activation market data from Denmark, Sweden, Finland for 2024
+ mFRR Activation market data from Denmark, Sweden, Finland for 2024.
+Descriptions for each of the different prices can be found on the Nordpool website (see link).
 ### From:
  01.01.2024 00:00:00
 ### To: